CARTAvis/manual_source/source/fundamental_ideas.rst

    </a>

 Double-click on a region in the Image Viewer or a region in the Region List Widget will launch the Region Configuration Dialog.
 You can make changes to the region's name, location, shape, and style using the dialog.
-Pressing the "**delete**" or the "**backspace**" key will remove the active region.
+When multiple regions are selected, the Region Configuration Dialog will display the common properties only.
+Pressing the "**delete**" or the "**backspace**" key will remove the active region or selected regions.

 .. raw:: html